ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingparticletracking.rst

 to create a new folder titled [LakeshoreExampleOutputs_YYYY_MM_DD].
 The folder stores the output shapefiles.

-1. If you need to create a new file folder in ArcGIS Pro, use the [Catalog Pane], right-click on the folder […\\lakeshore_example\\lakeshore_example], hover over the option [New] in the submenu, and click [Folder].
+1. If you need to create a new file folder in ArcGIS Pro, use the [Catalog Pane], right-click on the folder […\\lakeshore_example\\], hover over the option [New] in the submenu, and click [Folder].

 .. figure:: ./media/usingparticletrackingMedia/media/image6.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 6.39222in
-   :height: 4.69207in

-   Figure 5‑36: The Lakeshore example output folders in the Windows File Explorer.
+   Figure 11-6: The Lakeshore example output folders in the Windows File Explorer.

 2. Select the necessary data output by clicking the [Folder Icon] next to the [Output Particle Paths (Polyline)] field in the [Geoprocessing